chordify/redis-schema/README.md

 The typeclass `Serializable` is separate from `Show`, `Read`, and `Binary` because:
 * `Show` and `Read` quote strings, and we need the ability to avoid doing it
 * `Binary` does not produce human-readable output and would thus affect the usability of tools like `redis-cli`

+Since `redis-schema` is intended to be imported qualified as `Redis`, `Redis.Serializable` is an accurate name for the typeclass.

 #### Non-simple values